lauchokyip/Learning_Notes/Kubernetes/kubectl/README.md

   1) Master (the brain of Kubernetes)
   * API server (All communication between every components must go through API server)
   * Storage (usually persistent storage (etcd) is used, consistency over availability)
-  * The scheduler (watches the API server for new work tasks and assigns them to appropriate healthy nodes)
+  * The scheduler (watches the API server for new work tasks and assigns them to appropriate healthy nodes.
+The scheduler isn't responsible for running tasks, just picking the nodes a task will run on)
   * The controller manager (implements all of the background control loops that monitor the cluster and respond to events.
 It's ***controller of controllers***.
 It constantly watching the API Server for changes.
 It first Obtain the desired state, Observe the current state, Determine differences and Reconcile differences)
   * The cloud controller manager (manage integrations with underlying cloud technologies and services such as, instances, load-balancers, and storage)
   2) Nodes (workers of Kubernetes cluster, it watches API server for new work assignments, execute new work assignments and report back to the control plane)